SLaDe: A Portable Small Language Model Decompiler for Optimized Assembly: Motivation

 \emph{\name{}}, presented in this paper, produces output with correct control-flow structure and the same number of variables as shown in Box 6.
 While the names of the variables are different and the pointer argument is equivalently declared as an array, the behavior of this code is immediately obvious and is functionally equivalent to the original.

-\subsection{Our approach}
+\subsection{Our Approach}

 Figure~\ref{fig:DecompilerDiagram} gives an overview of our approach.
-We represent programs as a sequence of tokens and use a sequence-to-sequence encoder-decoder transformer model.
-We train the model with (assembler, C) sequence pairs, adjusting weights to minimize the difference between the predicted output and the correct one using the cross-entropy loss function.
-Unlike standard approaches, we do not use dropout \cite{JMLR:v15:srivastava14a}.
-Dropout sacrifices training precision to prevent over-fitting and hence inference degradation.
-As we see experimentally, there is little risk of over-fitting, so we do not deploy it.
+We represent programs as a sequence of tokens and use a sequence-to-sequence encoder-decoder Transformer model.
+We train the model with (assembly, C) sequence pairs, adjusting weights to minimize the difference between the predicted output and the correct one using the cross-entropy loss function.
+Unlike standard approaches, we do not use dropout regularization \cite{JMLR:v15:srivastava14a}.
+As per our preliminary experimentation, weight decay regularization alone (with no dropout) yielded better results.

-During inference, we run the model over the source assembler, using beam search to generate a C program.
+During inference, we run the model over the source assembly, using beam search to generate a C program.
 We apply type inference (Section~\ref{sec:TypeInferenceAlgorithm}) to generate missing types required to run generated program if it is required.
 Provided the decompiled program is compilable and executable, we test it for equivalence using I/O examples (Section~\ref{sec:IOCorrectness}).

+In this work, we tackle the task of decompilation from assembly instructions to C, not disassembly.
+That is, we directly feed assembly instructions to \name{} rather than machine bytes.
+The task of high-quality disassemblers such as \cite{dis}, while complementary to our work, is out of the scope of this article.